Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Conclusions

 \section{Conclusions}

-Our earlier work~\cite{Padilla-Gay:2021haz} shows that it is possible to exploit a formal analogy of the neutrino EOMs with the ones of a gyroscopic pendulum, allowing us to predict the final flavor configuration analytically for a homogeneous and axially symmetric system.
+Our earlier work~\cite{Padilla-Gay:2021haz} shows that it is possible to exploit a formal analogy of the neutrino EOMs with the ones of a gyroscopic pendulum, confirming previous findings reported in Refs.~\cite{Hannestad:2006nj,Duan:2006an,Fogli:2007bk,Johns:2019izj}, allowing us to predict the final flavor configuration analytically for a homogeneous and axially symmetric system.
 In this work, we follow up on our previous findings and investigate the role of damping due to random collisions in the final flavor configuration.
 We assume spatial homogeneity and axial symmetry and work in the two-flavor framework.
 Even in the presence of damping, the ELN lepton number vector, $\vD_0$, is conserved and plays the role of ``gravity,'' exerting a torque on the dynamical ELN flux vector, $\vD_1$.
+A limitation of our work is the assumption of spatial homogeneity, which enable us to estimate the final flavor outcome.
+However, an estimation that simultaneously includes space and time evolution is out of the scope of this work.
+Moreover, the simple form of our collision term that mimics the loss of coherence among neutrino flavors remains an approximation and a more realistic collision term should be considered.

 Although no simple gyroscopic pendulum analogy can be found in the presence of damping, most of the features of the gyroscopic pendulum outlined in Ref.~\cite{Padilla-Gay:2021haz} are preserved.
-We provide a simple analytical formula to estimate the final steady state achieved by the system and show that it is a simple linear combination of the one found to predict the lowest point of the pendulum in Ref.~\cite{Padilla-Gay:2021haz}.
+We provide a simple analytical formula to estimate the final steady state achieved by the system and show that it is a simple linear function of the one found to predict the lowest point of the pendulum in Ref.~\cite{Padilla-Gay:2021haz}.
 Our estimations are in excellent agreement with our numerical computations for a wide range of single-crossed ELN spectra.

 Under the assumption of equal damping rates for neutrinos and antineutrinos, the final flavor outcome differs from the scenario without damping.
 In particular, we find that the same steady state flavor configuration is reached in the presence of damping and independently of the particular values of the damping rate $\Gamma$ (as long as $\mu \gg \Gamma$).
 However, the time the system takes to reach such a configuration is a function of the damping rate.